Jason Weil practices law in the area of intellectual property (IP), with a focus on patent litigation.

 - currently representing pharmaceutical companies in correction of inventorship action (D. Mass.)

-- currently representing innovator pharmaceutical company and a university in one of the first biosimilar patent challenges
+- currently representing an innovator pharmaceutical company and a university in one of the first biosimilar patent challenges